 How Much Time Do I Have to File a Negligent Security Claim in Georgia?

 Don’t wait to seek legal advice following your negligent security incident since most states have strict deadlines when it comes to filing personal injury cases, which is known as the statute of limitations.
 In Georgia, that period is 2 years from the date of the incident.

-To take advantage of your free case evaluation today following your negligent security incident, get in touch with Bethune Law by calling 1-800-INJURED or filling out the free case evaluation form provided.
+To take advantage of your free case evaluation today following your negligent security incident, get in touch with Bethune Law by calling 4048757800 or filling out the free case evaluation form provided.

 Schedule a Free Consultation With a Macon Negligent Security Lawyer

 If you or a loved one are the unfortunate victim of a negligent security incident and don’t know where to turn for help, contact Bethune Law in Macon, Georgia today for help and guidance.

 Negligent security cases are hardly ever straightforward and it can be tricky to prove your claim.
 It is also important to consider that a property or business owner and their legal team may fight your claim and even try pinning the blame for the accident on you.